manuel-serrano/icfp2024-sudoku/README.md

-To solve the puzzle using one of the strategies described in Section 5 of the paper, for instance, the `SudokuNakedSingle` strategy (Section 5.1), change the invokation of `solve` method with as first argument an array of size 1 containing the strategy, as in:
+To solve the puzzle using one of the strategies described in Section 5 of the paper, for instance, the `SudokuNakedSingle` strategy (Section 5.1), change the invocation of `solve` method's first argument to an array of size 1 containing the strategy:

 ```javascript
 solve([SudokuNakedSingle], myBoard);